Praise the LORD, O my soul. O LORD my God, you are very great; you are clothed with splendor and majesty. (Psalm 104:1)

 Blessing God Means Praising Him

 The Hebrew Bible begins Psalm 104 saying, “Bless the Lord, O my soul!” and some English translations render it that way.
-But our worship does not help God or make Him better off than He was before.
-Scripture says, “The God who made the world and everything in it is the Lord of heaven and earth….And He is not served by human hands, as if He needed anything.
-Rather, He Himself gives everyone life and breath and everything else.”2 God (Father, Son, and Spirit) is the Blesser, so blessing Him means praising, thanking, and admiring Him.
+But let’s remember that our worship does not help God or make Him better off than He was before.
+Scripture says, “The God who made the world and everything in it is the Lord of heaven and earth….And He has no needs.
+Rather, the Lord gives everyone life and breath and everything else.”2 God (Father, Son, and Spirit) is the Blesser, so our “blessing Him” means praising, thanking, and admiring Him.
 Psalm 104 is all about recognizing the Lord, magnifying and exalting Him as He deserves.
 God doesn’t need our hurrahs, but He knows that we need to esteem Him so that we believe right and behave right in a fallen world where everyone does what they please, instead of pleasing the Lord.

-Notice that the Psalmist is talking to himself when he says, “Praise the LORD, O my soul.”
-Dr. Martyn Lloyd-Jones taught that most of our unhappiness in life comes from listening to ourselves instead of talking to ourselves.3 Our negative thoughts wake us up in the morning and keep us up at night.
+Notice Psalmist talks to himself when he says, “Praise the LORD, O my soul.”
+Dr. Martyn Lloyd-Jones taught that much unhappiness in life comes from listening to ourselves instead of talking to ourselves.3 Our negative thoughts wake us up in the morning and keep us up at night.
 They bring back regrets of yesterday and fears about tomorrow.
 Much of our self-talk is defeatist, pessimistic, and discouraging.
 Lloyd-Jones taught that we need the spiritual discipline of handling ourselves, preaching to ourselves, questioning ourselves.
 So the writer of Psalm 42 counseled himself instead of listening to his negative brain chatter.
-Pessimistic thoughts trigger the production of stress hormones and who needs that?
+Pessimistic thoughts trigger the production of stress hormones.
+Who needs that?
 Instead the Psalmist said, “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise Him, my Savior and my God.”4

-The writer of Psalm 104 is telling himself to focus on the Lord and we must do the same.
-God deserves ceaseless devotion from His creatures, and the more we thank, adore, and worship Him, the greater will be our happiness.5
+The writer of Psalm 104 tells himself to focus on the Lord and we must do the same.
+God deserves ceaseless devotion from us, and the more we thank, adore, and worship Him, the greater will be our happiness.5

 The Lord Is Very Great and Clothed with Splendor and Majesty

-To get out of ourselves, we need to remind ourselves who God is, what He has done and is doing, and what He has pledged Himself to do for us.
+To get out of ourselves, we need to remind ourselves who God is, what He has done and is doing, and what He has pledged Himself to do for us in the future.
 That’s what Psalm 104 does.
-The Psalmist (maybe it’s David) reminds us that Jesus Christ is King of kings and Lord of lords.
+The Psalmist (maybe it’s David) reminds us that Jesus is King of kings and Lord of lords.
 Colossians 1 echoes parts of Psalm 104:

-The Lord (Father, Son, and Holy Spirit) is not bragging; He’s just stating the facts.
+The Lord is not bragging; He’s just stating the facts.
 God has no equal and He tolerates no rivals.
 He said to the Hebrews at Mount Sinai, “I am the Lord your God, who brought you out of Egypt, out of the land of slavery.
 You shall have no other gods before me.”7

-And Yet, this is the Lord Who Loves Us
+And Yet, This Same Lord Loves Us Dearly

 - Knows each one of us by name.10